radiantlogic-v8/documentation-new/documentation/v7417-release-notes.md

 ## Known Issues/Important Notes

--If the environment variable RLI_CLI_VERBOSE is set to false, it must be temporarily set to true during product installation or update.
+- If the environment variable RLI_CLI_VERBOSE is set to false, it must be temporarily set to true during product installation or update.
 Failure to do so may result in an incomplete or failed installation.
 After the installation or update completes successfully, the variable may be reverted to false if desired.
 If RLI_CLI_VERBOSE is not defined, or is already set to true, no action is required.